 - Make sure your room isn’t too warm

-Sleep is a super healer and is so critical to our wellbeing, a separate post on this is in the pipeline due to its importance.
-Without quality sleep making good decisions becomes so much harder, your body craves the wrong things and it can send you into a very unhelpful spiral.
+Sleep is a super healer and it’s so critical to our well being.
+Without quality sleep, making good decisions becomes so much harder, your body craves the wrong things and it can send you into a very unhelpful spiral.

 - Plan your meals and take your own to work if you need to, you can control what you eat and probably save money too